Skip to content

 Benign prostatic hyperplasia, or BPH, can enlarge the inner part of the prostate until it blocks urine flow.
 Men may notice weak stream, urgency, frequent urination, waking at night, incomplete emptying, recurrent retention, stones, or bleeding.

-A simple prostatectomy removes the obstructing inner adenoma while leaving the outer prostate capsule in place.
+The operation removes the obstructing inner adenoma while leaving the outer prostate capsule in place.
 The robotic approach uses small abdominal incisions and robotic instruments to remove the blockage in a controlled surgical field.

 It is different from prostate cancer surgery